Volumetric Occupancy Mapping With Probabilistic Depth Completion for Robotic Navigation: Acknowledgement

 \section{Acknowledgement}

-We would like to thank Xiao Gu for his advice on simulating realistic depth cameras in our experiments and Dr. \v{Z}eljko Popovi\'{c} for his help with the datasets.
+We would like to thank Xiao Gu for his advice on simulating realistic depth cameras and Dr. \v{Z}eljko Popovi\'{c} and Alexis Laignelet for helping with our experimental setup.